-Demonstrating company level impact through the positive chain
+Demonstrating company level impact through the Positive Chain

 We demonstrate how companies in the portfolio are addressing the themes through a Positive Chain.
-Our Positive Chains are based on the Theory of Change, a methodology where identified change is mapped out with outcomes shown in relation to each other chronologically.
+Our Positive Chains are based on the 'Theory of Change', a methodology where identified change is mapped out with outcomes shown in relation to each other chronologically.
 Our Positive Chains show how each company is delivering change through its product and services and have five components to help illustrate how the holdings are delivering positive change:

-- Inputs (the resources used by the company, e.g. financial capital, human capital); - Activities (the use of inputs or other actions to produce outputs); - Outputs (the production or delivery of products or services to beneficiaries); - Outcomes (short-term changes as a result of those activities and outputs); and - Impacts (system-level changes expected to happen owing to the company's activities and outputs).
+- Inputs (the resources used by the company, eg financial capital, human capital); - Activities (the use of inputs or other actions to produce outputs); - Outputs (the production or delivery of products or services to beneficiaries);

+- Outcomes (short-term changes as a result of those activities and outputs); and - Impacts (system-level changes expected to happen owing to the company's activities and outputs).

-Further information on how we collect our company data contained within the Positive Chains can be found below in the 'collecting company data' section.
+Further information on how we collect our company data contained within the Positive Chains can be found below in the 'Collecting company data' section.

-Under the impact column we highlight the U.N.
-Sustainable Development Goals that each company is contributing towards through its products and services.
+Under the impact column we highlight the UN SDGs and targets that each company is contributing towards through its products and services.
 Further detail is provided in the 'Significant SDG Contributions' section of this document.

-A simplified example of a Positive Chain based on Teladoc which is owned in the portfolio:
+An example of a Positive Chain based on Coursera, which is owned in the portfolio: